 Most toy breeds are little princes and princesses.
-These dogs are not usually fond of water and will likely shy away from it.
-They are inquisitive and depending on their breeding and individual natures, they may or may not be good with other pets like fish.
-This group really needs to be judged on a case by case basis.
-Take a look at some of the different breeds we have in this group.
-Here’s a few examples.
+These dogs are not usually fond of water and will likely avoid it.
+They are inquisitive and may not be good with other pets like fish, depending on their breeding and individual natures.
+This group needs to be judged on a case-by-case basis.
+Look at some of the different breeds we have in this group.
+Here are a few examples.

 Some Toy Dog Breeds

 - Cavalier King Charles Spaniel